 - Snowmobile trail groomers lay smooth paths for snowmobiles.
 If you encounter a groomed snowmobile trail, it's imperative that you ride slowly or choose another trail, so you don't undo the work of trail groomers or inadvertently tear up the trail.

 - Make sure that you are riding trails with an ORV confidence marker.
 You can also view the ORV-snowmobile shared trail map.

 - ORVs can tear up terrain easily (even when the ground is frozen).
 ORV grooves can pose a safety risk by causing snowmobile skis to be pulled into an ORV track.
 Reckless and careless operation are civil infractions, including fishtailing, doing donuts, locking up the brakes and riding in a manner that causes environmental damage.

-When coming across a groomed snowmobile trails take it slow or choose another trail, so you don’t undo the work of trail groomers and/or tear up the trail.
+Look for this yellow ORV confidence marker when coming across a groomed snowmobile trails take it slow or choose another trail, so you don't undo the work of trail groomers and/or tear up the trail.

 - Ride only on designated and signed snowmobile trails, backcountry areas, county or local roadways and frozen bodies of water.
 Respect trail conditions and posted closures.